NielsGrove/SQLAdmin/Scripts/sandbox/Powershell class/README.md

 Inheritance - complex types

+### Class definition file

+PowerShell does not have a structure to store a given class in a individual file like Java.
+You could place the class definition in a custom file and dot-include it in the script or module file.
+This would be a non-standard solution and maybe some kind of over-engineering.

+This is not a default construction.

 ## Create a object of a PowerShell class

 ### New- CmdLet

-You could create a New-<class> CmdLet wrapper to create a new instance of a custom class in a more PowerShell piping-friendly way.
+You could create a New-`<class`> CmdLet wrapper to create a new instance of a custom class in a more PowerShell piping-friendly way.
 If the function return a custom object of the custom class the the CmdLet would behave like any other PowerShell New-CmdLet.

 ## Use objects of PowerShell classes